 Tom later said that they had bought the farm for the purposes of growing barley to distil and that he had, at great expense, brought nearly 200 acres into cultivation.
 He claimed that he had all the requisites for distilling grain, only to find that there was an old law in the Cape which prohibited it.
 According to him, this was the reason the venture on the Gamtoos failed.
 As will be seen later, John gave a different reason for the failure of the venture.
 Be that as it may, the Damant brothers were doing well enough to have six indentured labourers in their employ in April 1819, and as a result of the labour shortage in the Colony, John went to England to recruit more labour.

 The Paragon is a magnificent crescent of houses built between 1796 and 1800; fourteen in all, linked by colonnades.
-They fell into poor repair in the 1920s and 1930s and two were badly damaged in the last war.
+They fell into poor repair in the 1920s and 1930s and two were badly damaged during World War 2.
 In the early 1950s they were beautifully restored, although converted into flats.
 No. 8 was occupied by the eldest Damant brother, William Castell Damant, from 1818 to 1826.
 He must have been a man of some substance because the houses, then and now, were of some quality and were usually occupied by families of substance.
 Many of the early residents were merchants with an interest in foreign markets, particularly the colonies.

 The travel arrangements as well as the composition of the Damant Party was subject to various changes.
 As much of this detail is tedious and to prevent this section from detracting from the flow of events, I have reallocated the minutiae of this process to Addendum number 1